Get stories and expert advice on all things related to college and parenting.

 At some schools, this change will be for one year only; others are instituting a three-year pilot to evaluate the impact.
 Many schools had gone "test optional" before the pandemic.
 For a complete list, visit the National Center for Fair and Open Testing website.

-Be sure to check the websites of the schools your high school junior plans to apply to for information about updated ACT or SAT requirements.
+Be sure to check the websites of the schools your high school senior plans to apply to for information about updated ACT or SAT requirements.

 Students can take the test on a computer, tablet or smartphone.
 Each question will be timed, and will require written responses that demonstrate strong knowledge of the subject, rather than multiple-choice questions that could potentially be Googled during test-taking.